imfl/python-snippets/lag/README.md

 2016    11.2
 ```

-You want to generate the lag-1, lag-2, present, and next-1 period of the figures in one go, so that you have a `pandas.DataFrame` which looks like
+You want to generate the lag-1, lag-2, and next-1 period of the figures in one go, so that you have a `pandas.DataFrame` which looks like

            gdp  gdp_lag1  gdp_lag2  gdp_next1
     2007   3.6       NaN       NaN        4.6